milesd123/milesd123/README.md

 Hi!
 I'm a Computer Science student at Washington University in Stl graduating in May 2027, I enjoy coding projects and working in teams.
 Connect with me on <a href="https://www.linkedin.com/in/miles-dripps-4510aa2b4/">LinkedIn</a>!

-- 🌱 Learning about C, linux, & operating system design
+- 🌱 Learning C, C++, linux, & operating system design
 - 🛠️ Working on a multithreaded TCP proxy server for Minecraft 1.8.9 & Protocol 47
 - 📄 C | C++ | Java | Python | JavaScript
 - 📘 Concurrency | Parallelism | DSA | Object Oriented Programming | Compression | Basic encryption